RightTyper/RightTyper/README.md

 By contrast, RightTyper leverages Python 3.12's new `sys.monitoring` mechanism to allow it to add and remove type checking.
-It always checks the very first invocation and exit of every function, and then disables monitoring.
+It always checks the very first invocation and exit of every function.
+As long as instrumentation overhead remains below a threshold, it continues to track functions.
+When necessary to reduce overhead, it selectively de-instruments functions that have already been sampled many times.
 It re-enables monitoring periodically with decreasing frequency.
-Of course, sampling makes it unlikely to capture rare events, which may correspond to different types (e.g., conditions that result in `None` being returned).
-RightTyper avoids this pitfall by employing a heuristic that reactivates monitoring when events occur that we expect to be highly correlated with the use of different types.
-Specifically, RightTyper re-enables monitoring in functions when the program executes branches and lines for the first time.
-This approach ensures that RightTyper finds any type differences that are based on control flow.